wowu/docker-rollout/docs/index.md

 - Your service cannot have `container_name` and `ports` defined in `docker-compose.yml`, as it's not possible to run multiple containers with the same name or port mapping.
 Use a proxy as described below.
 - Proxy like [Traefik](https://github.com/traefik/traefik) or [nginx-proxy](https://github.com/nginx-proxy/nginx-proxy) is required to route traffic to the containers.
 Refer to the [Examples](examples) for sample compose files.
 - Each deployment will increment the number in container name (e.g. `project-web-1` -> `project-web-2`).
-- To avoid dropping currently processed requests when stopping the old container, you need to setup [request draining](#draining-old-containers), which requires a slightly more complex setup.
+- To avoid dropping currently processed requests when stopping the old container, you need to setup [container draining](#draining-old-containers), which requires a slightly more complex setup.

 ## Installation